-At Frankfurt airport and I am counting hours for my flight.
+At Frankfurt airport and I am counting the hours for my flight.
 Only ten days flew by but I have years worth of memories to cherish.
 Berlin, Brussels, Otzenhausan, Mannheim, Heidelberg and Frankfurt, only a handful of cities in one country in only ten days – if you think that it can’t be any special then I’d say you’re wrong my friend!
 One needs to have eyes to look through a city’s heart to feel its heartbeat.
 How?
-Check out the pubs- its alternative cultures; study the architecture- the ornaments a city adorns itself with care, talk to strangers- befriend them and be close enough to know their life; sit by a river that pierce through the heart of the city- observe the lives that wake up, work, drink, eat, laugh and sleep there; never give up yourself to your tired boring-self- get out; keep your eyes open and connect to its history- however trivial it might be; and please, don’t run from one place to another just to take a photo-shot in your camera.
+Check out the pubs- its alternative cultures; study architecture- the ornaments a city adorns itself with care, talk to strangers- befriend them and be close enough to know their life; sit by a river that pierces through the heart of the city- observe the lives that wake up, work, drink, eat, laugh and sleep there; never give up yourself to your tired boring-self- get out; keep your eyes open and connect to its history- however trivial it might be; and please, don’t run from one place to another just to take a photo-shot in your camera.
 Then any city will open up to you, it will be yours!

 A few of my observations: Germany’s public transportation labyrinth is really good, efficient and easy to understand.
 Its people are nice and welcoming.
 People mostly use small cars, a smart choice definitely.
 I found German people generally care not to squander anything, be that water, electricity or anything.
 That is simply admiring and they are open about criticizing the North American’s excesses.
 Comparing with Canada, I think there is much to learn for us from Europe.
 However, I must say, Europe has much to learn from Canada too.
 Especially, the precious multiculturalism is something Europe is yet to embrace like Canada.
-The Europeans are welcoming as I said already, but as a society they still need to be more open to live along with other cultures.
+The Europeans are welcoming as I said already, but as a society, they still need to be more open to living along with other cultures.
 When history is rich, the pride in it should not mount upon European exceptionalism.
 History accepts change, but it only gets wealthier when that change is a positive one.
 Canada with its somewhat paltry history compared to Europe is building a rich history of diversity, as if the whole Canadian society is a microcosm of the entire world, except only trying to make a better world within its border.
-May be its yet not perfect, but its an identity still in progress for better.
+May be it’s yet not perfect, but it’s an identity still in progress for better.
 Europe and Germany’s multikultur is yet to flourish like Canada!

 In sum, Germany will always be a wonderful memory for me!
-Its lives are as beautiful as the lives in any other places.
-Especially because, the Germans as a nation has gone through a history where they have made grave mistakes and learned from them in retrospect.
-They only got better, hard worker and more resilient.
+Its lives are as beautiful as the lives in any other place.
+Especially because the Germans as a nation has gone through a history where they have made grave mistakes and learned from them in retrospect.
+They only got better, hard workers and more resilient.
 I realized from my conversations with my German friends that they are proud of their history, but it also haunts them.
 You can realize that especially when a german asks you what others would think if he/she is proud of being a German.
 I think their pride is in their ability to learn, recuperate and rebuild a new history and a new nation on top of everything it once was!
 Not only they are what they once were, but they have become more than that for good.
 I love the Germans!!
 Too bad that I have to leave…

 25 June 2012